jirotubuyaki/Jdmbs/README.md

                         3, simulation.length=100,monte_carlo=80, c(1000,500,500), c(0.005, 0.025, 0.01),
                         c(0.08,0.04,0.06), 3, c(0.1,0.1,0.1), c(2500,3000,1500), c("red","blue","green"))
 ```

-## Simulation
 <div style="text-align: center;">
 <img src="https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/GBM.png" height="500px"><br>
 </div>
-　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　Figure 2. stock prices of companies
+　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　Figure 2.
+Simulation result of Geometric brownian motion

 ## Conclusions
-New algorithm for option prices is described and explained how to use it.
-This package can produce a option price with related companies.
+New algorithm for option prices was described and explained how to use it.
+This package can produce option prices with related companies.
 And several improvements are planed.
 Please send suggestions and report bugs to okadaalgorithm@gmail.com.

 ## Acknowledgments
 This activity would not have been possible without the support of my family and friends.
 To my family, thank you for much encouragement for me and inspiring me to follow my dreams.
 I am especially grateful to my parents, who supported me all aspects.